 How do we determine if turnover has decreased by more than 15% or 30% and what is the turnover test period?

-To determine if turnover has decreased by more than 15% or 30% for the first JobKeeper Payment extension period, actual GST turnover must have decreased in the June 2020 quarter and the September 2020 quarter relative to the comparable period (generally the corresponding quarters in 2019).
+To determine if turnover has decreased by more than 15% or 30% for the first JobKeeper Payment extension period, compare the actual GST turnover for the quarter ending 30 September 2020 to the actual GST turnover for the quarter ending 30 September 2019.

-To determine if turnover has decreased by more than 15% or 30% for the second JobKeeper Payment extension period, actual GST turnover must have decreased in the June, September and December 2020 quarters relative to the comparable periods (generally the corresponding quarters in 2019).
+To determine if turnover has decreased by more than 15% or 30% for the second JobKeeper Payment extension period, compare the actual GST turnover for the quarter ending 31 December 2020 to the actual GST turnover for the quarter ending 31 December 2020.

 What is the decline in turnover required to be eligible for the JobKeeper Payment extension?